Michigan Labor Laws Guide

 Voting time leave

-Private employers do not have to grant a leave of absence for voting purposes.
+Private employers don’t have to grant a leave of absence for voting purposes.
+State employees receive Election Day time off every other year.

 Child labor laws in Michigan